Chenglu0426/FairGraphFL/README.md

       --seed {random seed}
       --lambda {coefficient of regularization term}
       --alpha {size of motif vocabulary}
+Usage:
+--repeat     int, the number to conduct the experiments --data_group     str, the name of the dataset --num_clients     int, number of clients
+--seed     int, random seed of the experiments --lambda     float, the coefficient of the regularization term --alpha     float, the ratio of the motif vocabulary size in the entire motif vocabulary
 ```
 ## Run repetitions for all datasets